akshatjoshi2001/Chat-App/README.md

 # Make a real time chat app - Shaastra Workshop 2021

-This reporsitory contains the full code for the chat app for the workshop.
+This repository contains the full code for the chat app for the workshop.

 The chat app supports real time messaging and file transfer.